Do you have crooked teeth?

 Lingual braces are perfect for people that want their braces hidden and aren’t afraid of the discomfort.

-The cost might deter you, but you should inquire about your dental insurance coverage; they may cover this procedure fully or even partially.
+The cost might deter you, but you should inquire about your dental insurance coverage; they may cover this procedure fully or partially.
 This might help you make a more informed decision on what you want.

 Get as many quotes as possible, as the treatment price varies depending on your location.